 You can learn a bit about the childhood background of Nicola Parente as well as his interest in the Bayou City Arts Festival in the video below.

 Noah Edmundson created the Eagle Plane featured below in 2016.
-Looking at his website he obviously has an interest in airplanes plus art cars among other things.
+Looking at his website, he has an interest in airplanes plus art cars, among other things.
 Mr. Edmundson is the current director for Houston’s Art Car Museum.

 Zak Miano is a Houston artist who created Knot Cubed in 2016.
-From what I could learn about him on the web, he also is involved with art cars.
+From what I could learn about him on the web, he also likes art cars.

 The artist Jon Clark created Mollusca in 2017.
-I really liked this one!
-According to his artist statement he enjoys working with found objects and enjoys making art with proportion always in mind.
-Looking at his Mollusca it is easy to see how the proportions change throughout this piece from the curved interior out to the pointed tail-like top.
+I truly liked this one!
+According to his artist statement, he enjoys working with found objects and enjoys making art with proportion always in mind.
+Looking at his Mollusca, it is easy to see how the dimensions change throughout this piece from the curved interior out to the pointed tail-like top.

 James Ciosek created palescent Order #24 in 2017.

-The adjacent solar panels will be the source of the light emanating from this towering piece of art.
+Adjacent solar panels are the source of the light emanating from this towering piece of art.

-Last but far from least was the Texas Horny Toad created in 2017 by Dylan Conner.
-I can remember when horny toads could frequently be seen in many areas of Texas back when I was a teenager.
+Last but far from least is the Texas Horny Toad by Dylan Conner with a date of 2017.
+I can remember when horny toads were frequently seen in many areas of Texas back when I was a teenager.
 Now it has been decades since I have spotted one.

-This pink one created by Dylan Conner is a cutie in my opinion.
-It is not at all scary like some of the real ones can be for those unaccustomed to viewing horny toads with their built in armour.
+This pink one created by Dylan Conner is a cutie, in my opinion.
+It is not at all scary like some of the real ones can be for those unaccustomed to viewing horny toads with their built-in armor.